 Update: There is now an official minimal Raspbian distribution available here.
+I have written an updated tutorial that is more focused on basic installation and configuration of Raspbian, and has additional information on security.
 This post is probably mostly irrelevant now, but I’m leaving it up because it may still contain some useful information.

 Now that I’m done with college degree number three, I have time to pursue some project ideas that have been accumulating.
 The Raspberry Pi represents a pretty sweet platform for several of those projects.
 Raspbian is based on Debian Linux and is the standard operating system for the Raspberry Pi.
 The Raspberry Pi was initially developed as an educational tool, and as such, the Raspbian image and installer provided by the Raspberry Pi Foundation both result in a system with much more stuff (e.g. a full desktop environment) than I need or want for my embedded projects.
 The most recent official image, as of the time of writing, is a whopping 3.28 GiB.